*Contains affiliate links

 I now use reusable wipes for so many things and they do such a better job!
 A pooey baby bum would usually take 4 or more baby wipes to fully clean whereas my reusables ones usually take just one.
 Their texture enables them to cling to dirt with one swipe and they don’t move it around.
 Which means they are also perfect for hands, faces and even all of your surfaces around the home.
 Of course, I have separate ones for my kitchen tops, bathroom etc. but I use the same type of wipes because they are a great price and they work a treat!

 Oh, the other bonus of using these is that there are no chemicals or fragrances.
 Tap water works perfectly well for cleaning babies and children and a bit of washing up liquid dabbed on the wipes for your worktops will glide over and clean in a flash.
+Becoming more eco-friendly can be so simple.

 This is my latest swap and I am still trialling it out.
 I don’t even want to think about how many plastic shampoo and conditioner bottles I have thrown out over the years but it’s never too late to make a change (and that goes for all of these, you can make a small change at any stage).
 I won a competition over on Instagram to choose products from an eco-shop.
 It took me ages to make my selection because Nurtured Me has such a great range but I knew that a shampoo bar was something I needed to try.
 With quite a few varieties on offer, there should be a shampoo bar for everyone.
 I went for Lemon and Avocado and so far I’ve had mixed views but I am still in my first week and I am wondering if my hair is getting used to the change from all the ingredients you find in normal shampoo and is perhaps being stripped?
 It is well-known that certain brands add chemicals to give your hair that shiny look (Pantene came under fire for this a few years ago) and going natural will mean that it may need to recover.
 I’ve had days where it has been fluffy and soft and other where it has felt a bit heavy and greasy, so it has been a real mixed bag.
 If this ‘flavour’ doesn’t quite work out I will just try another to see if I can get the right result because this is a change that could have a real impact.